objektwerks/pool.balance.z/README.md

 Note
 ----
 >Is ZIO Quill ***production ready***?
-See these issues: https://github.com/zio/zio-quill/issues
+See these open issues: https://github.com/zio/zio-quill/issues

 >The current steward of ZIO Quill is a 1-person team, whose priorities are ***not always*** aligned
 >with those of the Quill community.

 >Consequently ZIO Quill users have had to considering transitioning to other persistence libraries
 >as a risk mitigation strategy.
-Because how well do ***non-ZIO*** database libraries work in ZIO?

->One might consider looking into these ZIO database library alternatives:
+>Alternative ZIO database libraries:
 1. [ZIO Schema](https://zio.dev/version-1.x/resources/ecosystem/officials/#zio-schema)
 2. [TranzactIO](https://zio.dev/version-1.x/resources/ecosystem/community#tranzactio)
 3. [ZIO SQL](https://github.com/zio/zio-sql)